EU re-launches failed plan for common tax base for multinationals

 "During the crisis our citizens have had to contribute a lot.
 What they don't want to see is that corporations, because they have sophisticated legal advice, can juggle between administrations."

 Corporate taxes have remained in the headlines because of the way multinationals can legally reduce their bills by basing themselves in low-tax centres.
-The EU is already investigating the tax arrangements of Apple (AAPL.O), Starbucks (SBUX.O) and Amazon (AMZN.O) in some member states.
+The EU is already investigating the tax arrangements of Apple, Starbucks and Amazon in some member states.

 Moscovici said countries were working on the basis of tax rules drawn up in the 1930s and more recent ad-hoc decisions by individual member states, but said a common approach was needed.